scottgriv/PRG-Personal-Repository-Guidelines/guidelines/brand_guidelines.md

 ## Images & Assets

-- Include repo images and gifs in a `docs/images` folder.
+- Include repo images and GIFs in a `docs/images` folder.
 - Include repo videos in a `docs/videos` folder.
 - Add important documents to the `docs` folder.
 - Add more folders as needed.